 Here are some ways you can avoid the same mistake we made:

 - You need to have a down payment.
 Most experts recommend at least five percent, if not closer to ten.
 Having a 20 percent down payment is ideal.
+Pick an online bank to start your savings, that has no minimum balance requirement and pays a decent interest rate.

 - What are rates doing?
 Interest rates have been incredibly low the past few years but will go up at some point.
 You need to keep rate in mind, as it’ll impact your monthly mortgage payment.
 Check LendingTree to compare rates from multiple lenders to find the lowest possible rate.